-Jerry Miller is a new manager at a nonprofit agency where he is responsible for developing eight frontline employees.
-One of his first responsibilities in this role is to work with direct reports on their annual performance goals and career development.
-Jerry doesn’t know his new staff very well yet and is struggling to craft outcomes that will help each person shine on the job.
+Imagine a new manager at a nonprofit agency responsible for developing eight frontline employees.
+One of the first responsibilities in this role is to work with direct reports on their annual performance goals and career development.
+The manager doesn’t know their new staff very well and is struggling to craft outcomes that will help each person shine on the job.

-Jerry remembers his experience taking the MBTI years ago at his prior company.
-As an ESFJ, he understands that he is outgoing and empathetic, detail-oriented, and thrives when working within a structured environment.
-Jerry decides to use the MBTI to better understand his employees’ unique personality strengths and preferences.
-He asks each person to take the assessment and works with everyone to determine goals that align with their personality types.
-He then brings the group together to discuss how individual personalities represented can complement one another for the advancement of organization goals.
-His staff appreciates the opportunity to learn about their personalities and feels empowered to achieve goals that play to their strengths.
+The MBTI can help this manager better understand their employees’ unique personality strengths and preferences.
+Each person can take the assessment and the manager can work with everyone to determine goals that align with their personality types.
+The group is then together to discuss how individual personalities represented can complement one another for the advancement of organization goals.
+Staff generally appreciates the opportunity to learn about their personalities and feels empowered to achieve goals that play to their strengths.

 Strength Deployment Inventory

 The SDI is another strengths-based self-awareness inventory.
 Unlike MBTI, SDI uncovers individual strengths in the context of relationships, with the goal to increase relationship effectiveness.
 It is designed to help assess one’s strengths used in relating to others under two types of conditions:

 - when everything is going well in relationships